pachyderm/pachyderm/doc/pachctl/pachctl_list-commit.md

 ### Options

 ```
   -f, --from string       list all commits since this commit
+      --full-timestamps   Return absolute timestamps (as opposed to the default, relative timestamps).
   -n, --number int        list only this many commits; if set to zero, list all commits
       --raw               disable pretty printing, print raw json
 ```

 ### Options inherited from parent commands